-Income received from the sale of timber or from the occupation of commercial woodlands (or land being prepared for forestry) is exempt from income tax.
+Income received from the sale of timber or from the occupation of commercial woodlands in the UK (or land being prepared for forestry) is exempt from Income Tax.
 Therefore:

-Income tax relief is not available on any expenditure incurred on the woodlands, for example on the preparatory work on the land for forestry purposes or clearance of the woodlands.
-Capital allowances cannot be claimed on capital expenditure incurred on plant and machinery usedfor the commercial woodlands.
+- Income tax relief is not available on any expenditure incurred on the woodlands, for example on the preparatory work on the land for forestry purposes or clearance of the woodlands. - Capital allowances cannot be claimed on capital expenditure incurred on plant and machinery used for the commercial woodlands.
 No tax relief is available for any losses suffered.